How x-rays are used to diagnose the need for root canal treatment.

 ▲ Section references – Mortazavi

-X-rays often show an obvious cause for a tooth’s endodontic problems.
+X-rays often show an obvious cause for the tooth’s endodontic problems.

 While not necessarily indicative on its own, identifying some type of obvious tooth-related pathology on an x-ray makes it that much easier for a dentist to be confident in their diagnosis.